 If we or one of our licensing partners initiate legal proceedings against a third party to enforce any patent that is issued covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness, written description or non-enablement.
-In addition, patent validity challenges may, under certain circumstances, be based upon non-statutory obviousness-type double patenting, which, if successful, could result in a finding that the claims are invalid for obviousness-type double patenting or the loss of patent term, including a patent term adjustment granted by the USPTO, if a terminal disclaimer is filed to obviate a finding of obviousness-type double patenting.
+In addition, patent validity challenges may, under certain circumstances, be based upon non-statutory obviousness-type double patenting or the loss of patent term, including a patent term adjustment granted by the USPTO, if a terminal disclaimer is filed to obviate a finding of obviousness-type double patenting.
 Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld information material to patentability from the USPTO, or made a misleading statement, during prosecution.
 Third parties also may raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, post grant review, inter partes review and equivalent proceedings in foreign jurisdictions.
 Such proceedings could result in the revocation or cancellation of or amendment to our patents in such a way that they no longer cover our product candidates.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 We cannot be certain that there is no invalidating prior art of which the patent examiner and we or our licensing partners were unaware during prosecution.
-If a defendant were to prevail on a legal assertion of invalidity or unenforceability, we could lose part, and p
+If a defendant were to prevail on a legal assertion of invalidity or unenforceability, we could lose part, and perhaps all, of the patent protection on one or more of our product candidates.
+Such a loss of patent protection could have a material adverse impact on our business.